 An eye examination not only checks your vision to see if you need any correction, but also checks the health of your eyes and can even provide an insight into your general health.
 We can detect signs of health issues such as diabetes and high blood pressure.

-Our eye test costs just £35 and includes all the latest up to date tests
+Our extensive eye test costs just £45 and includes an OCT scan

 NHS Eye Examinations